grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 [^dateoptimization]: Unless Java optimizes it somehow, e.g. by using copy-on-write approach.

 [^pathscomplex]: frankly, as in the case of money, the vision of paths I described here is a bit naive.
-Still, this naive view may be exactly what we need in our particular case.
+Still, this naive view may be all what we need in our particular case.